OtherRealms/Shot-Manager-Guide/index.rst

 **Path:** The displayed path is the projects output directory.
 The target folder and filenames are automatically named after the active shot.
 File paths are converted to absolute paths.
 If the Constructor nodes aren't connected to the Path Format socket, the path consists of; Root directory + shot name(folder)+ shot name + '_'(filename).
 However the scene render path in Blender's output settings will vary when 'Separate Layers' is active.

-**Make Multi-Switch** will create a new node group dynamically linked to active shots.
+**Multi-Switch** will create a new node group dynamically linked to active shots.
+**Primary-Switch** will create a new Render Layer node which automatically switches the input View Layer to the active Shot's Primary Layer, else mute.
 **Refresh**, non-essential node update.
 Although shot Manager nodes are updated upon shot change, setting or property changes, changes outside of Shot Manager won't be reflected immediately.
 For example adding new light passes to a View Layer.
 Shot Manager will update before any rendering.

 **Sync Output Paths**.
 Only Available if Separate Layers is disabled.
 Output nodes created by the user are updated so their base path matches the output path set by the Shot List node and the active shot.